-- Objective: To work with the County Historical Society to identify historic resources so they may be considered in future planning. - Objective: To ensure that any known cemeteries, human burials or archaeological sites are protected from encroachment by roads or any development activities.
+- Objective: To work with any local historical societies and/or the County Historical Society to identify historic resources so they may be considered in future planning. - Objective: To ensure that any known cemeteries, human burials or archaeological sites are protected from encroachment by roads or any development activities. - Objective: To decrease the financial burden of maintaining abandoned cemeteries at the local level.